 Their warm feelings about winter

 The sleepy babies left outside cafés are a prime example of how Scandinavians are not scared of winter.
 They let their babies sleep outside all the time, and the babies seem to love it.
-One study out of Finland actually found that babies who nap out in the cold winter air stay asleep longer than those sleeping indoors.
+One study out of Finland found that babies who nap out in the cold winter air stay asleep longer than those sleeping indoors.

 The practice has benefits beyond preparing children for Finland's longest season (and is common in Norway, Sweden, Denmark and Iceland, too).
 It seems napping out in the cold might actually prevent colds.

-In her book, There's No Such Thing as Bad Weather: A Scandinavian Mom's Secrets for Raising Healthy, Resilient, and Confident Kids, author Linda Åkeson McGurk quotes a Swedish pediatric specialist who recommends outdoor napping, citing a Swedish study from the nineties that found preschoolers who spent six to nine hours outside per week were sick less often than peers who were indoors more.
+In her book, There's No Such Thing as Bad Weather: A Scandinavian Mom's Secrets for Raising Healthy, Resilient, and Confident Kids, author Linda Åkeson McGurk quotes a Swedish pediatric specialist who recommends outdoor napping, citing a Swedish study from the '90s that found preschoolers who spent six to nine hours outside per week were sick less often than peers who were indoors more.